8ix/8ix/_posts/2016-04-08-website-security-with-sucuri.markdown

 permalink: /website-performance-and-security-with-sucuri
 ---

 About two years ago I was asked to find a solution to prevent recurring attacks on our WordPress sites.
-One of our sites compromised many times, and no matter what precautions I put in place the site still seemed to be re-infected.
+One of our sites was compromised many times, and no matter what precautions I put in place the site still seemed to be re-infected.

 My initial investigation for preventing attacks started by following the usual good practice guidelines such as: